zalf-rpm/Hermes2Go/examples/project/sul/readme.md

 **smin.txt**

 this file contains measured data of the soil mineral sulfur content.
-The sulfur content is given in SO4-S kg per ha.
+The sulfur content is given in S kg per ha.
 The initial content is given without date(nan) and the following values are given with the date of the measurement.

 **soil_sul.txt**